turingschool/backend-curriculum-site/module3/lessons/oauth.md

 __Talk through the steps__

-You can also visit the Github docs [here](https://developer.github.com/v3/oauth/) to see the steps you need to take.
+You can also visit the GitHub docs [here](https://docs.github.com/en/developers/apps/authorizing-oauth-apps) to see the steps you need to take.

 1. User needs to go to the github authentication site and ask for what they want.
 We do this by redirecting our user to:
 `https://github.com/login/oauth/authorize` and including in the params the
 following:
-   * `client_id`: given to us when we registered our app on github
+   * `client_id`: given to us when we registered our app on GitHub
    * `redirect_uri`: we used `https://localhost:3000/auth/github/callback` when we
-   registered
+   registered our app
-   * `scope`: list of scopes are found [here](https://developer.github.com/v3/oauth/#scopes)
+   * `scope`: list of scopes are found [here](https://docs.github.com/en/developers/apps/scopes-for-oauth-apps)
 2. User needs to get authorized by signing into Github and confirming they are who they say they are
 3. Once the user is signed in, they need to authorize the application to use the Github data.